b-berry/rambling-enterprise/README.md

 How do you approach this situation and how do you rule out the issues you may find on the way to a resolution?

+> If this new feature is deployed by Chef, my first suspicion would be an enviroment revision incompatibility.
+I would investigate what environment the customer's system is running.
+Then, I would check the cookbook version bump this new feature created and confirm that this environment is configured to deploy that version.
+If I find that the deployed environement is properly configured to use this new feature revision I would investigate `chef-client` logs to see if any deployment issues occured during the chef-run.
+I should then be able to follow the stacktrace error to get more information about the failure.
+I would then troubleshot any recipe issues on a development branch of the Chef repo.

 What do you do once the issue is solved?

+> Once I have determined a working patch to the cookbook deployment on my development branch, I would create a pull request to merge that patch into the production branch and if necessary bump the appropriate cookbook version for future deployment.

 ### Question 4